 Anyone living with fibromyalgia knows how complex the symptoms are.
 Pain, muscle tension, fatigue, and an overstimulated nervous system alternate and affect daily functioning.
-Many people therefore seek ways to soothe their bodies and improve their quality of life.
-Gentle massage is often found to be supportive in this process.
+Many people therefore look for ways to calm their body and improve their quality of life.
+Gentle massage is often experienced as supportive in this regard.

-A massage chair isn't a medical treatment and isn't a cure-all.
-Yet, many people with fibromyalgia find that regular, gentle massage helps them better manage their symptoms—especially when relaxation and stress reduction are key .
+A massage chair is not a medical treatment and not a solution for everything.
+Nevertheless, many people with fibromyalgia find that regular, gentle massage helps them cope better with their symptoms — especially when relaxation and stress reduction are central.

-Massage has long been investigated as an additional support for fibromyalgia.
-A comprehensive systematic review and meta-analysis , published in PLOS ONE (2014) , concludes that massage can help reduce pain, anxiety and depressive feelings , especially when practiced regularly over a longer period of time.
+Massage has long been researched as an additional support for fibromyalgia.
+A comprehensive systematic review and meta-analysis, published in PLOS ONE (2014), concludes that massage can contribute to reducing pain, anxiety, and depressive feelings, especially when applied regularly over a longer period.

-A systematic review published in Pain Research and Treatment (2014) concludes that massage therapy for fibromyalgia can have a positive effect on pain perception and mental health issues, especially when the massage is performed gently and consistently.
-PubMed publications also indicate that relaxation-oriented massage can help calm the nervous system, which is particularly relevant for fibromyalgia.
+A systematic review published in Pain Research and Treatment (2014) concludes that massage therapy for fibromyalgia can have a positive effect on pain perception and mental symptoms, particularly when the massage is performed gently and consistently.
+Publications via PubMed also indicate that relaxation-oriented massage can help calm the nervous system, which is particularly relevant for fibromyalgia.

-Although the scientific evidence mainly relates to manual massage, the operating principles are closely related to what a quality massage chair does: controlled, repeatable movements that invite the body to release tension.
+Although the scientific evidence primarily relates to manual massage, the operating principles closely align with what a quality massage chair does: controlled, repeatable movements that invite the body to release tension.

 Gentle massage: more important than deep pressure

 With fibromyalgia, the body is often extra sensitive to stimuli.
 Deep, intense massage can therefore sometimes be counterproductive.
-What many people do find pleasant is a gentle, rhythmic massage that is supportive rather than overwhelming.
+What many people do find pleasant is a gentle, rhythmic massage that does not overwhelm but supports.

-A massage chair allows you to control the intensity .
-This means you can choose light pressure, gentle movements, and short sessions, tailored to how your body feels that day.
-This control is essential, especially on days when pain or fatigue are more prevalent.
+A massage chair makes it possible to determine the intensity yourself.
+This means you can opt for light pressure, calm movements, and short sessions, tailored to how your body feels that day.
+This control is essential, especially on days when pain or fatigue is more present.

 Massage stimulates blood circulation in muscles and connective tissue.
-Improved circulation ensures that oxygen and nutrients are delivered more efficiently and that waste products are removed more easily.
-This can help reduce stiffness and make the body feel more flexible.
+Improved circulation ensures that oxygen and nutrients are supplied more efficiently and that waste products are removed more easily.
+This can help reduce stiffness and make the body feel more supple.

-Many users report feeling less “tight” after a massage, especially in the neck, shoulders and lower back — areas that are often extra sensitive in fibromyalgia.
+Many users report feeling less “stiff” after a massage, especially in the neck, shoulders, and lower back — areas that are often extra sensitive with fibromyalgia.

 Stress plays a major role in fibromyalgia.
-Chronic stress increases the stress hormone cortisol, which can increase pain and hinder the body's recovery.
-Research shows that massage has a stress-reducing effect and can contribute to lower cortisol levels.
+Chronic stress increases the stress hormone cortisol, which can intensify pain sensations and hinder the body's recovery.
+Research shows that massage has a stress-reducing effect and can contribute to lowering cortisol levels.

 In addition, massage stimulates the parasympathetic nervous system, the part of the nervous system responsible for rest and recovery.
-This allows the body to literally step back from the constant "alarm mode" that many people with fibromyalgia find themselves in.
+This allows the body to literally step back from the constant "alarm state" in which many people with fibromyalgia find themselves.

 Mental relaxation with Braintronics®

-What sets Casada massage chairs apart is their integrated Braintronics® technology.
-This technology combines massage with specially developed audio programs that guide the brain to deep relaxation states, such as alpha and theta waves.
+What distinguishes massage chairs from Casada is the integrated Braintronics® technology.
+This technology combines massage with specially developed audio programs that guide the brain to deep relaxation levels, such as alpha and theta waves.

-Scientific research shows that these brain waves are associated with relaxation, recovery, and mental calm.
-For people with fibromyalgia—whose nervous system is often overactive—this can be particularly valuable.
-By relaxing both body and mind simultaneously, a deeper form of peace is achieved than with physical massage alone.
+Scientific research shows that these brainwaves are associated with relaxation, recovery, and mental calm.
+For people with fibromyalgia — whose nervous system is often overactive — this can be particularly valuable.
+By relaxing both body and mind simultaneously, a deeper form of rest is created than with physical massage alone.

-Many users experience Braintronics® as a moment when not only the muscles but also the head comes to a standstill.
+Many users experience Braintronics® as a moment when not only the muscles, but also the mind, comes to a standstill.

 Influence on sleep and recovery

-Sleep disturbances are common with fibromyalgia.
-While massage doesn't guarantee a perfect night's sleep, many people find that a gentle massage in the evening helps them relax more easily before bed .
+Sleep disorders are common in fibromyalgia.
+While massage does not guarantee a perfect night's sleep, many people report that a gentle massage in the evening helps them to relax more easily before bedtime.

-Studies suggest that relaxing before bed can indirectly improve sleep quality.
-By reducing muscle tension and mental anxiety, the body is more likely to enter a restful state.
+Studies suggest that relaxation before sleep can indirectly support sleep quality.
+By reducing muscle tension and mental restlessness, the body has a better chance of entering a resting mode.

 Relax at home, at your own pace

-A key advantage of a massage chair is that relaxation is always within reach .
+A significant advantage of a massage chair is that relaxation is always within reach.
 No travel, no appointments, no social barriers.
-You choose the time, duration, and intensity of the massage.
+You choose the time, duration, and intensity of the massage yourself.

-For people with fibromyalgia, whose symptoms vary from day to day, this flexibility is essential.
-On good days, a slightly longer session can be helpful; on more challenging days, a few minutes of gentle relaxation can suffice.
+For people with fibromyalgia, where symptoms vary from day to day, this flexibility is essential.
+On good days, a slightly longer session can be pleasant; on more difficult days, just a few minutes of gentle relaxation may suffice.

 A realistic conclusion

-A massage chair is not a treatment and is not a substitute for medical care.
-However, for many people with fibromyalgia, it can be a valuable addition to their daily lives.
-By making pain more bearable, reducing stress, and supporting relaxation, a massage chair can contribute to greater comfort and a better quality of life .
+A massage chair is not a treatment and not a substitute for medical guidance.
+But for many people with fibromyalgia, it can be a valuable addition to daily life.
+By making pain more bearable, reducing stress, and supporting relaxation, a massage chair can contribute to more comfort and a better quality of life.

-As always, listen to your body, start slowly and choose what feels right for you.
+As always: listen to your body, start gently, and choose what feels right for you.

 "It didn't take away my fibromyalgia.
-But it did give me something back: a moment when my body isn't an opponent, but simply wants to be there."
+But it did give me something back: a moment when my body isn't an opponent, but just wants to cooperate."

 Leave a comment